Work for us

 The Writing Center is a peer-based academic success service for currently enrolled VCU students.
 Our primary focus is to help students become the strongest, most confident writers possible.
 As such, we do not edit or proofread papers, but rather take a holistic approach by discussing big picture issues such as the individual’s writing process, as well as essay structure and organization, and how students can best articulate their ideas.
 Our work with students is dialogue-based, as we strive to help them discover the benefits of having conversations about their writing before submitting it.

-The Writing Center Graduate Assistant (GA) program provides VCU Master’s-level students the opportunity to serve as peer writing consultants.
-The primary goal of this is to work one-on-one with students as they traverse their writing process, learning to become stronger academic writers with more confidence.
-In addition, GAs help lead group writing workshops and other events, complete projects designed to enhance Center presence and practice, and after their first semester, mentor new consultants and work as shift leaders to help guide the daily operations of the Center.
-There is also the possibility of serving as a teaching assistant for one of the Writing Center courses, ENGL 367: Writing Process and Practice and UNIV 191: Writing with Confidence.
+The Writing Center Graduate Writing Consultant program provides VCU Master’s level students the opportunity to serve as peer consultants, with the primary goal of working individually with students as they traverse their writing processes, learning to become stronger, more confident academic writers.
+In addition, grad consultants help lead group writing workshops and other events, complete projects designed to enhance Center presence and practice, and after their first semester, mentor new consultants and work as shift leaders to help guide the daily operations of the Center.
+There is also the possibility of additional work serving as a teaching assistant for one of the Writing Center courses, ENGL 367: Writing Process and Practice and UNIV 191: Writing with Confidence.

-- Writing Center GA positions are funded by the Writing Center, which is part of the Division of Strategic Enrollment and Student Success.
+- Writing Center graduate positions are funded by the Writing Center, which is part of the Division of Strategic Enrollment and Student Success

 Qualifications

-- Taking 9 graduate credits in each of the fall and spring semesters
+- Taking at least 4.5 graduate credits in each of the fall and spring semesters

 - Demonstrated keen interest in working with graduate and undergraduate students to develop writing skills and confidence